Today's Savannah Guthrie and Hoda Kotb React to Rape Allegations Against Matt Lauer

 Scott Halleran/Getty Images

-Lauer also denied the accusations in an open letter released Wednesday.
+Lauer denied the accusations in an open letter released Wednesday.
 In the letter, he said he had oral sex, vaginal sex and anal sex with Nevils but insisted "each act was mutual and completely consensual."

 "The story Brooke tells is filled with false details intended only to create the impression this was an abusive encounter," he wrote in part of the letter.
 "Nothing could be further from the truth.
 There was absolutely nothing aggressive about that encounter.
 Brooke did not do or say anything to object.
 She certainly did not cry.
 She was a fully enthusiastic and willing partner.
 At no time did she behave in a way that made it appear she was incapable of consent.
 She seemed to know exactly what she wanted to do.
 The only concern she expressed was that someone might see her leaving my room.
 She embraced me at the door as she left."